 There are a few ways to get there.
 The fastest and easiest way is to come from Cartagena.
-Their boat picks up at the harbor at 9 am every day.
+The Casa en el Agua boat picks up at the harbor at 9 am every day.
 They just recently got a new boat that is quite big.
 The ride was comfortable and only took two hours.
 It costs 200k COP per person for a round-trip ticket.
 The boat is operated by their sister company and that is how they’re able to guarantee the price and safety.

 If you’re coming from other parts of Colombia, it might be easier for you to come from Tolu or Rincon del Mar.
 However, the prices and boat sizes fluctuate depending on the time of year and your bargaining skills.
 Some other travelers we met there came from Tolu, which they said was fine.
 Getting to Cartagena via Tolu, however, was a long journey as it takes two buses once you’re back on land.

 If you’re already feeling anxious about being stranded with nothing to do, never fear!
 They can arrange a boat for you to do just about anything.
 Here are just a few of the options:

 - A day trip to Tintipan beach

 - An island tour of the three biggest islands